keboola/connection-docs/templates/ecommerce/ecommerce.md

  -->

 ## How to Use Template
 The process is simple.
-We will guide you through it, and, when needed, ask you to provide your credentials and authorize the destination component.
+We will guide you through it, and, when needed, ask you to provide your credentials and authorize the data destination connector.

 First decide which Data Source and which Data Destination you want to use.
 Then select the corresponding template from the **Templates** tab in your Keboola project.
 When you are done, click **+ Use Template**.